mdaines/viz-js/docs/api.md

 Returns an object with the result of rendering:

 * `status: "success" | "failure"`: string indicating whether rendering succeeded or failed
-* `output: string | undefined`: the rendered output, or undefined if nothing was rendered
+* `output: string | undefined`: the rendered output, or undefined if rendering failed
 * `errors: Array<{ level?: "error" | "warning", message: string }>`: an array of error message objects

 ## `viz.renderString(src[, options])`

 Returns a string with the output of rendering.
-If rendering failed, or there was no output, throws an error.
+If rendering failed, throws an error.
 This accepts the same options as `viz.render`.

 ## `viz.renderSVGElement(src[, options])`